-The first night, we headed to Don Manuel’s, The Resort at Pedregal’s signature restaurant.
+The first night, we headed to Don Manuel’s, The Waldorf Astoria Los Cabos Pedregal’s signature restaurant.
 Though guests are invited to dress casually, the service was anything but—it’s fine dining through and through.

-The Resort of Pedregal's Don Manuel's Restaurant.
-Image Credt: The Resort at Pedregal
+Don Manuel's Restaurant.
+Image Credit: The Waldorf Astoria Los Cabos Pedregal

 Here’s what we ordered: